paths to spiritual awareness are many.

 Love-dance arouses a feeling in itself and even of this

 need not share the exact same flavour.
-Love honours the subjective nature of
+Love honours the personal nature of

 feelings and is, in turn, honoured by our engaging with

-exchanges of different feelings between different beings is the
+exchange of possibly different feelings between different beings is the

 ambition of the